WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

 ## **Measures of Design Quality**

 - **Coupling**
-    - How strongly different modules depend on each other
+    - How strongly different modules depend on each other.
     - <u>Lower is better</u>
     - **Low** (ascending order):
-        - Function calls with params/results of basic type
+        - Function calls with params/results of basic type.
-        - Function calls with array/struct params
+        - Function calls with array/struct params.
-        - Modules affect each other's control flow
+        - Modules affect each other's control flow.
-        - Modules share global data
+        - Modules share global data.
     - **High:**
-        - Modules access each other's implementation (friends)
+        - Modules access each other's implementation (friends).
-        - Changes to one module affect other modules
+        - Changes to one module affect other modules.
-        - Harder to reuse individual modules
+        - Harder to reuse individual modules.
     - Example: method `whatItIs`, the one used `dynamic_cast` is tightly coupled with the `Book` class, and the structure of `Book` hierarchy.
-    - I can achieve perfect coupling by putting everything in one class, so there must be a balancing force (low cohesion)
+    - I can achieve perfect coupling by putting everything in one class, so there must be a balancing force (low cohesion).
 - **Cohesion**
-    - How closely are the elements of a module related to each other
+    - How closely are the elements of a module related to each other.
     - <u>Higher is better</u>
     - **Low:**
-        - Arbitrary grouping (eg. `<utility>`)
+        - Arbitrary grouping (eg. `<utility>`).
-        - Common theme, otherwise unrelated, maybe some common base code (eg. `<algorithm>`)
+        - Common theme, otherwise unrelated, maybe some common base code (eg. `<algorithm>`).
-        - Elements manipulate state over the lifetime of an object
+        - Elements manipulate state over the lifetime of an object.
-            - Ex. open/read/close files
+            - Ex. open/read/close files.
-        - Elements pass data to each other
+        - Elements pass data to each other.
     - **High:**
-        - elements operate to perform exactly one task
+        - Elements operate to perform exactly one task.
-    - Low cohesion means poorly organized code and harder to maintain/understand
+    - Low cohesion means poorly organized code and harder to maintain/understand.
     - I can achieve perfect cohesion by putting each method into its own class, but then they'll all depend on each other (high coupling).
-- **We want high cohesion and low coupling**
+- **We want high cohesion and low coupling**.

 ## **SOLID principles of OO Design**
-- **Single Responsibility Principle (SRP)**
+- **Single Responsibility Principle (SRP)**.
-    - A class should only have one reason to change
+    - A class should only have one reason to change.
-    - i.e. a class should do one thing, not several
+    - i.e. a class should do one thing, not several.
-    - Any change to the problem spec requires a change to the program
+    - Any change to the problem spec requires a change to the program.
-    - If changes to >= 2 different parts of the spec cause changes to the same class, SRP is violated
+    - If changes to >= 2 different parts of the spec cause changes to the same class, SRP is violated.
     - Ex.
-Don't let you (main) classes print things
+Don't let you (main) classes print things.
         - Consider:
         ```C++
         class ChessBoard {
+            // ...
             std::cout << "Your move";
+            // ...
         };
         ```
-        - Bad design, inhibits code reuse
+        - Bad design, inhibits code reuse.
         - What if you want a version of your program that:
-            - Communicates over different streams (file/network)
+            - Communicates over different streams (file/network)?
             - Works in another language?
             - Uses graphics instead of text?
-        - Major changes to `ChessBoard` class, instead of reuse
+        - Major changes to `ChessBoard` class, instead of reuse.
         - Violates SRP, must change the class if there is any specification for:
-            - Game rules
+            - Game rules.
-            - Strategy
+            - Strategy.
-            - Interface
+            - Interface.
             - Etc.
-        - Low cohesion
+        - Low cohesion.
-        - Split these responsibilities up
+        - Split these responsibilities up!
-        - One module (not main! can't reuse main) responsible for communication
+        - One module (not main! can't reuse main) responsible for communication.
-            - If a class wants to say something, do it via parameters/results/exceptions
+            - If a class wants to say something, do it via parameters/results/exceptions.
-            - Pass info to communications object and let it do the talking
+            - Pass to the communications object and let it do the talking.
-        - On the other hand - specifications that are unlikely to change may not need their own class - avoid needless complexity
+        - On the other hand - specifications that are unlikely to change may not need their own class - avoid needless complexity.
-            - Judgement call
+            - Judgement call.
 - **Open/Closed Principle (OCP)**
-    - Classes/modules/functions/etc. should be open for extension + closed for modification
+    - Classes/modules/functions/etc. should be open for extension + closed for modification.
-    - Changes in a program's behaviour should happen by writing new code, not by changing old code
+    - Changes in a program's behaviour should happen by writing new code, not by changing old code.
     - Ex.
         ```
         +-----------+     +---------+